cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 #### `SendReward()`

-Used to provide feedback to other actors in the same trial as current actor.
+Used for the current actor to provide feedback to other actors in the same trial.

 Metadata: